European stock traders place their successful bets in the dark | ExBulletin

 European stock traders place their successful bets in the dark

-Think of an exclusive poker game where the minimum bet is close to $ 1 million.
-The stock market version, the “dark pools” which host successful transactions, bring in a lot of money in Europe.
+LONDON (Reuters) – Think of an exclusive poker game where the minimum bet is close to a million dollars.
+The stock market version, the dark pools that host successful trades, make a lot of money in Europe.

 Their rise was rapid.